Level set-based inverse homogenisation of three-dimensional piezoelectric materials: Numerical methods

 In this paper we utilise the Hilbertian projection method developed by \cite{Wegert_2023b} to handle constrained optimisation in the level-set context.
 The Hilbertian projection method falls under the general class of null-space methods \citep{10.3934/dcdsb.2019249,10.1051/cocv/2020015_2020}.
 The method aims to improve the optimisation objective and constraints to first-order by choosing a normal velocity for the Hamilton-Jacobi evolution equation that is a combination of an orthogonal projection operator applied to the objective sensitivity, and a weighted sum of orthogonal basis functions for the constraint sensitivities.
 We utilise the distributed implementation of the Hilbertian projection method provided by \cite{GridapTopOpt}.

-In the original implementation of the Hilbertian project method, a line search method was used for determining the Courant-Friedrichs-Lewy (CFL) coefficient $\gamma$.
-In this work, we slightly modify the line search so that it is only used once constraints are satisfied to within $10^{-2}$.
-We find that this speeds up convergence and ensures that fine-grain adjustments of the level-set function are possible late in the optimsiation history.
-In addition, we take Hilbertian projection method parameter values $\alpha_\mathrm{min}^2=0.5$ and $\gamma_\mathrm{max}=0.05$.
-These parameters control the balance between improving the objective or constraints, and the maximum value of the Courant–Friedrichs–Lewy (CFL) coefficient in the line search, respectively.
-We refer to \cite{Wegert_2023b} for further algorithmic details.

-Unless otherwise stated, we take the initial level-set function depicted by the solid phase in Figure \ref{fig:partitioned_domain}.
+For all optimisation results in Section \ref{sec:Results and discussion}, we take the initial level-set function depicted by the solid phase in Figure \ref{fig:partitioned_domain}.
+The background computational mesh has $100^3$ first-order hexahedral elements and is distributed over 150 processors using (5,5,6)-partitioning.
+The mesh size could be increased above $100^3$ elements, however we choose to limit the computational resources used per optimisation to enable us to solve large number of topology optimisation problems.
+Material properties are smoothed within two elements of the zero level-set contour.
 We reinitialise the level-set function as a signed distance function at the beginning of the optimisation procedure and at every five subsequent iterations by solving the reinitialisation equation using a standard first order scheme.
 We refer the reader to \cite{GridapTopOpt} and the references therein for further details.
 In addition, for all optimisation problems described in the following section we use the Schur complement preconditioned GMRES method with inner solver and outer solver relative tolerances of $10^{-2}$ and $10^{-12}$, respectively.
 Finally, we impose a stopping criterion at an iteration $q\geq10$ that requires

 and

 where $\epsilon_{m}$ is the maximum side length of an element, $C_i$ is the value of the ith constraint, and there are $N$ constraints in total.